solid-process/solid-result/README.md

 In other words, the block will be executed only if the result is a success.
 So, if some block returns a failure, the following blocks will be skipped.

 Due to this characteristic, you can use this feature to express some logic as a sequence of operations.
-And have the guarantee that the process will stop by the first failure detection, and if everything is ok, the final result will be a success. e.g.,
+And have the guarantee that the process will stop by the first failure detection, and if everything is ok, the final result will be a success.

+#### `result.and_then`

 ```ruby
 module Divide